 The website can also help you with higher ed-related assistance unrelated to your job search.
 You can use it to search for associations in your field, look up upcoming conferences, or search for other web resources for graduate students, postgrads, and veterans.
 Remember, academic associations and conferences can help you make the necessary connections that will help you find your perfect job, so be sure to diversify your approach while searching for a position.

 HigherEdJobs is an excellent resource for finding the specific job that you want.
 You can search for jobs by category (administrative, faculty, or executive), location (including different countries and remote options), school and institution type, and type of job (dual career, adjunct, part-time, etc.).
 The website also includes advice articles, webcasts, and higher ed news stories.
 You can also lookup institution profiles, salary data, and diversity resources or sign up for their newsletter, Insider Update.

 For employers, you can use HigherEdJobs to post jobs, make your institution profile, and look through resumes for prospective employees.
 You can also sign up to receive diversity and inclusion resources, connect with military and veteran candidates, or use your HigherEdJobs account to post about job openings on social media.
 Ultimately, HigherEdJobs provides an excellent platform for both institutions and job seekers.

-Finally, you can always use LinkedIn to search for academic jobs.
+Finally, you can always use LinkedIn to search for higher ed jobs.
 You can search for jobs by keyword, location, experience level, company (or institution), or job type (including full-time, part-time, internship, and remote opportunities).
 You can also apply for some jobs directly on LinkedIn; just make sure to upload your resume and fill out your profile for the best opportunities.